evereverland/2022/journal/2022-10-08-hello-originstory.md

 _2022-10-08 ~ first draft_

 EverEverLand has a mission, but as yet there is no map of how to get there.
 Given our circumstances, most likely we will let others be the prime contractors.
-So then who would we want to help?
+So then who do we want to help?
 Here is a commentary on an obvious candidate

 I met the founder of OriginStory a few days ago.
 The website is a work-in-progress, nonetheless I find the site attractive, clear and compelling.
 I have observed a number of characteristics that speak for themselves.
 Rather than describe them, I have copy-pasted text directly from the site.
 Note the following conventions: